billthefarmer/mididriver/README.md

 	the message or messages.
 Returns true on success, false on failure.

+    boolean setVolume(int volume)  Set master volume for EAS synthesizer (between 0 and 100).
+Returns true on success, false on failure.

 	boolean shutdown()  Shut down the synthesizer.
 Returns true on success, false on failure.